Pluggito/airbnb-clone-project/README.md

 ---
 By assigning and following these roles, the project team can work collaboratively, maintain accountability, and deliver a functional, user-friendly Airbnb-clone application.

+## UI Component Patterns

+To ensure consistency and reusability across the Airbnb-clone project, the application will be built using modular UI components.
+These components will form the foundation of the user interface and can be reused across different pages for efficiency and maintainability.

+### 🔹 Planned Components

+- **Navbar**
+  Provides navigation across the main sections of the application (e.g., Home, Listings, Profile, Bookings).
+  It will remain consistent at the top of the application to improve user flow.

+- **Property Card**
+  Displays an individual property with key information such as an image, title, price per night, and location.
+  It will be used in the property listing view to present multiple properties in a grid or list format.

+- **Footer**
+  Sits at the bottom of the page with quick links, copyright information, and possible social media icons.
+  Provides closure to the page layout and supports brand identity.

+---

+Additional components may include **Search Bar**, **Filter Dropdowns**, **Booking Form**, and **Button Variants**, which will help streamline user interactions throughout the app.